openbao/openbao/README.md

 ````

 ## Testing
 To run tests, `go test` will first set up the docker.io/redis:latest database image, then execute a set of basic tests against it.
 To test against different redis images, for example 5.0-buster, set the environment variable `REDIS_VERSION=5.0-buster`.
-If you want to run the tests against a local redis installation or an already running redis container, set the environment variable `REDIS_HOST` before executing.
+If you want to run the tests against a local redis installation or an already running redis container, set the environment variable `TEST_REDIS_HOST` before executing.

-**Note:** The tests assume that the redis database instance has a default user with the following ACL settings `user default on nopass ~* +@all`.
+**Note:** The tests assume that the redis database instance has a default user with the following ACL settings `user default on >default-pa55w0rd ~* +@all`.
 If it doesn't, you will need to align the Administrator username and password with the pre-set values in the `redis_test.go` file.

 Set `VAULT_ACC=1` to execute all of the tests including the acceptance tests, or run just a subset of tests by using a command like `go test -run TestDriver/Init` for example.